qmacro/cloud-platform-workflow-virtual-pilot/exercises/06/readme.md

 You should be defaulted to the "Create New Environment" mode.

-:point_right: Specify the following values, noting that the Starting URL selection needs to be based on the fact that you are using your trial account in the EU10 region, and indeed should reflect the value of the `endpoints.workflow_rest_url` property:
+:point_right: Specify the following values, noting that the Starting URL selection should reflect the value of the `endpoints.workflow_rest_url` property, including the particular region:

 | Property       | Value                   |
 | -------------- | ----------------------- |